-Upon arrival at camp, our staff will meet you at the airstrip with welcoming smiles, glasses of champagne and hot apple cider, and we will travel to camp for brunch with a welcome aboard briefing.
-After lunch, you will have the option of two whale watching encounters or simply enjoycamp.
-We invite you to relax and join us for cocktail hour, and watch the sunset around one of our fire pits.
-Enjoy dinner and a presentation by one of the naturalists in the dinning tent along with the rest of the guests at camp.
+On arrival, our staff will meet you at the airstrip with welcoming smiles, glasses of champagne and hot apple cider, and we will travel to camp for brunch and welcome aboard briefing.
+After brunch, you have the option of two whale watching encounters or enjoying camp.
+Cocktail hour.
+Watching the sunset around one of our fire pits.
+Dinner.
+Presentation by one of our naturalists.

-Days 6-7 - San Ignacio Gray Whales
+Days 2-5 - San Ignacio Lagoon